ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.ds18b20/README.md

 If there are also sensors directly connected to the ioBroker system, you should add an extra instance of the adapter for the remote sensors.

 ## Changelog

+### 1.2.0 (2020-12-21)
+* (crycode-de) Added Sentry error reporting
+* (crycode-de) Updated dependencies
+* (crycode-de) Optimized npm package

 ### 1.1.5 (2020-10-14)
-* (Peter Müller) Fixed incorrect data type of object
+* (crycode-de) Fixed incorrect data type of object
-* (Peter Müller) Updated dependencies
+* (crycode-de) Updated dependencies

 ### 1.1.4 (2020-02-03)
-* (Peter Müller) Updated connectionType and dataSource in io-package.json.
+* (crycode-de) Updated connectionType and dataSource in io-package.json.

 ### 1.1.3 (2020-01-23)
-* (Peter Müller) Added `connectionType` in `io-package.json` and updated dependencies.
+* (crycode-de) Added `connectionType` in `io-package.json` and updated dependencies.

 ### 1.1.2 (2020-01-22)
-* (Peter Müller) Better handling of changed objects in admin.
+* (crycode-de) Better handling of changed objects in admin.

 ### 1.1.1 (2020-01-09)
-* (Peter Müller) Fixed wrong communication errror detection on some sensors.
+* (crycode-de) Fixed wrong communication errror detection on some sensors.

 ### 1.1.0 (2019-11-11)
-* (Peter Müller) Own implementation of reading the sensor data.
+* (crycode-de) Own implementation of reading the sensor data.
-* (Peter Müller) Fixed bug on decimals rounding.
+* (crycode-de) Fixed bug on decimals rounding.
-* (Peter Müller) 1-wire devices path is now configurable.
+* (crycode-de) 1-wire devices path is now configurable.

 ### 1.0.3 (2019-11-03)
-* (Peter Müller) Added documentation about DS18B20 at a Raspberry Pi; Dependencies updated
+* (crycode-de) Added documentation about DS18B20 at a Raspberry Pi; Dependencies updated

 ### 1.0.2 (2019-10-07)
-* (Peter Müller) Display error message when tried to search for sensors without adapter running.
+* (crycode-de) Display error message when tried to search for sensors without adapter running.

 ### 1.0.1 (2019-10-01)
-* (Peter Müller) Type changed to hardware, Renamed command, Added missing documentation
+* (crycode-de) Type changed to hardware, Renamed command, Added missing documentation

 ### 1.0.0 (2019-09-09)
-* (Peter Müller) initial release
+* (crycode-de) initial release

 ## License